The Holy Girl: Background

-The screenplay of the film was written by director Lucrecia Martel.
-Martel said, "The film isn't strictly autobiographical, but what I put in it is my personal experience in life, my memories.
+Writer and director Lucrecia Martel said, "The film isn't strictly autobiographical, but what I put in it is my personal experience in life, my memories.
 When I was in my teens, I was a very religious person.
 I thought I had a special relationship with God, or anything that was up there.
 Now, I don't believe in miracles, but I do believe in the emotion you feel in front of a miracle - the emotion of something unexpected revealed to you."

-As part of the way she uses the camera the film has few establishing shots or transition shots because she makes the case it physically separates a space from its moment in the film.
+Martel used few establishing or transition shots in order to physically separate a space from its moment in the film.

-Filming location

-The film was shot entirely in Salta, in the Salta Province, Argentina.
-The director/screenwriter was born in Salta.
+The film was shot entirely in Salta, Argentina, which is Martel's birthplace.

-Distribution
+Release

 The film first opened in Argentina on 6 May 2004.
 It was selected for competition and featured internationally at the 2004 Cannes Film Festival on 16 May.

-The film was also shown at various film festivals, including: the Karlovy Vary Film Festival, the Toronto International Film Festival, the Helsinki International Film Festival, the London Film Festival, the Hong Kong International Film Festival, and the Reykjavik International Film Festival.
+The film was also shown at various film festivals, including: the Karlovy Vary Film Festival, the Toronto International Film Festival, the Helsinki International Film Festival, the London Film Festival, the 47th Hong Kong International Film Festival, and the Reykjavík International Film Festival.

-In the United States it was presented at the New York Film Festival on 10 October 2004, and the Seattle International Film Festival on 20 May 2005.
-Fine Line Features gave it a limited US theatrical release on 29 April 2005.
+In the United States it premiered at the New York Film Festival on 10 October 2004, and the Seattle International Film Festival on 20 May 2005.
+Fine Line Features gave it a limited theatrical release on 29 April 2005.